joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 Overtrading is hard to spot because the accounts look excellent.
 Revenue is up, margins hold, the order book is full.
 The one number that would tell you the truth is the bank balance, and it lives on a different page.

 Engineering has the same blind spot.
 Deploys per day go up, pull requests merged go up, and the time from first commit to merge falls.
-Every number on the dashboard improves because all of those numbers measure building, and building is the part that got cheap.
-Meanwhile, the thing a customer asked for six weeks ago still is not live because it is waiting on an answer nobody has given.
+All of those numbers measure building, and building is the part that got cheap.
+The thing a customer asked for six weeks ago is still not live, because it is waiting on an answer nobody has given.
 Measure the part that stopped being scarce, and you will feel fast right up until someone asks why nothing shipped.

 ## Deciding faster is only half the answer

-There are two ways out of this and most people only take one.
+There are two ways out of this, and most people only take one.

 The first is to settle decisions faster.
-Push authority down to the team doing the work.
-Stop routing every choice through the same three people.
-Where a function has to sign off, give teams a way to handle the common cases themselves and save the humans for the calls that carry real weight.
+Push authority down to the team doing the work, and stop routing every choice through the same three people.
+Where a function has to sign off, give teams a way to handle the common cases themselves and save the specialists for the calls that carry real weight.
 When something is unclear, build a rough version to expose the constraints rather than argue about it in a meeting.
 All of this works, and you should do it.

 The second is to start fewer things at once.
 This is the one that gets skipped because it feels like throwing away the speed you just gained.

 A growing business does not fail because it grew.
 It fails because it grew without raising the money to carry the growth.
 Fund it properly, through an overdraft or invoice financing or better payment terms, and the same growth is safe.
-The failure is unfunded growth, not growth.

 The same test applies here.
 Running more projects at once is fine if you have first raised your capacity to settle decisions.
 Delegating authority is raising capital.
 Hiring more engineers is not.
 That only wins you more orders you cannot fund.